ulfox/nettrust/README.md

 ## Run NetTrust

-Note: NetTrust needs to make changes on Netfilter, for that, it requires root access
+Note: NetTrust needs to interact Netfilter, for that, it requires root access

 To run NetTrust, issue `./nettrust  -fwd-addr "someIP:53" -listen-addr "127.0.0.1:53"`